ipfs/ipfs-docs/docs/concepts/persistence.md

 If you're interested in how pinning files fits into the overall lifecycle of data in IPFS, check out this video from IPFS Camp 2019!
 [Core Course: The Lifecycle of Data in Dweb](https://www.youtube.com/watch?v=fLUq0RkiTBA)
 :::

 Your IPFS node can store data based on different kinds of user events.
-For instance, you can add a file with `ipfs add ...`.
-It will also store data you request, such as by loading a web page through the gateway (`http://localhost:8080/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco`) or with `ipfs cat ...`.
-Your node will consult with other IPFS peers to find these requested data, and will store the results in the local cache. `ipfs add` will automatically pin the content, but other IPFS commands do not include automatic pinning.
-More information on file pinning options can be found in [the pinning guide](https://docs.ipfs.io/how-to/pin-files/#three-kinds-of-pins)
+For example, you can add a file using the CLI command [`ipfs add`](https://docs.ipfs.io/reference/cli/#ipfs-add).
+It also automatically stores data you request (e.g., by loading a web page through the gateway) or with [`ipfs cat`](https://docs.ipfs.io/reference/cli/#ipfs-cat).
+Your node will check if any peers have the requested data, and if so, will store the results in the local cache.

 As a reminder, not every CLI command will automatically pin content, but specific ones do, as is the case of `ipfs add.`